Commercial Real Estate Leads

 - Mortgage Amount, Origination Date, Maturity Date, and Lender

-Once you understand the type of property and owner you’re looking for, and have determined which characteristics best suite your objectives, you can use different combinations of Reonomy sales and debt filters to find owners with very specific intentions.
+Once you have a full profile of the prospect characteristics that best fit your business objectives, you can apply different combinations of filters to find owners with very specific intentions and/or needs.